-When Turkish Delight recipes first appeared, it's impossible to know.
-Turkish Delight's date of origin is unknown, but it has long been an inseparable part of Turkish tradition and symbolizes the exotic and delicious confections of the Middle East.
+When these old fashioned Turkish Delight recipes first appeared, it's impossible to know.
+Turkish Delight's date of origin is unknown, but it has long been an inseparable part of Turkish tradition and symbolized the exotic and delicious confections of the Middle East.

 Mom's Recipe Scrapbooks (c.
 1920s)

 8 tablespoons granulated gelatine, 1/2 cup cold water, 2 cups sugar, 1/2 cup boiling water, 1 orange (rind and juice), 3 tablespoons lemon juice, nuts or shredded coconut or candied fruit — optional.

 Soften gelatine in cold water.
 Make a syrup of sugar and water; when boiling add gelatine; boil gently 35 minutes.
 Remove from heat.
 Add fruit juices; strain.
 Add candied fruit, nuts or shredded coconut.
 Pour into a pan moistened with cold water.

 When firm cut in squares using a knife dipped in hot water.
 Roll in confectioners' sugar or fine fruit sugar.